aeon0/botty/README.md

  [general]                      | Descriptions
 --------------------------------|---------------------------------------------
-monitor | Select on which monitor D2R is running in case multiple are available res | Resolution settings can be any of [1920_1080, 1280_720] offset_top | Your D2R windows offset from top of the screen (including the window bar).
+name | Name used in terminal and discord messages monitor | Select on which monitor D2R is running in case multiple are available res | Resolution settings can be any of [1920_1080, 1280_720] offset_top | Your D2R windows offset from top of the screen (including the window bar).
 For fullscreen leave at 0.